-Master of Science in Childhood Special Education (Grades 1-6) - Alternative Certification
+Master of Science in Childhood Special Education (Grades 1-6) - Alternative Certification (Transitional B Certificate)

 - SED503 Assessment and Evaluation of Students with Disabilities (3) - SED504 The Reading Process for Students with Disabilities (3) - SED505 Classroom and Behavior Management for Students with Disabilities (3) - SED515 Introduction to Theories of Learning, Child Development and Cognitive Studies (3) - SED516 Introduction to Special Education, Educational Policies, Community Education, and Working with Families (3) - SED517 Instructional Methods and Strategies for Effective Classroom Management of Learners with Special Needs (3) - SED519 Literacy Instruction and Students with Learning Disabilities (3) - SED522 Curriculum Adaptation/Modifications in the Content Areas of Mathematics, Science, Social Studies and Technology (3) - SED523 Survey of Learning Disabilities and Instructional Methods (3) - SED570 Special Education Student Teaching and Seminar for Children with Disabilities (3) - SED600 Research Methods in Special Education (3) - SED610 Seminar in Special Education/Action Research (3) - Research Project: SED699 Research Project in Special Education OR successful completion of the Comprehensive Exam (SED696) (0 3): The Comprehensive Examination yields no credit.
-Successful completion of the exam will be referenced on the academic record as SED696 Comprehensive Exam, grade of Pass, 0 credit.
-SED699 Research Project in Special Education successful completion of the Comprehensive Exam (SED696) (0 3): The Comprehensive Examination yields no credit.
-Successful completion of the exam will be referenced on the academic record as SED696 Comprehensive Exam (SED696) (0 3): The Comprehensive Examination yields no credit.
-Successful completion of the exam will be referenced on the academic record as SED696 Comprehensive Exam, grade of Pass, 0 credit.

-TOTAL PROGRAM REQUIREMENTS = 36 39 CREDITS
+Successful completion of the exam will be referenced on the academic record as SED696 Comprehensive Exam, grade of Pass, 0 credit. - TOTAL PROGRAM REQUIREMENTS = 36 39 CREDITS